DavidHsl/Vorbereitung/DOCS/ITS-1/Virtualisierung.md

 ## Cloud
 ### Cloud Typen
-- IaaS - Infrastrukture as a Service
+- IaaS - Infrastruktur as a Service
 - PaaS - Platform as a Service
 - SaaS - Software as a Service